-- 1. To ensure that new development is acceptable in planning terms, it will only be permitted where: - (a) Adequate infrastructure to serve the proposed development can be shown to exist, without prejudicing existing users or later phases; or - (b) Any shortfall in the capacity of the existing infrastructure can be enhanced to serve the needs of existing users and the proposed development; or - (c) New infrastructure can be provided to meet the additional needs generated by the proposed development, either as part of the development or by making a financial contribution that covers the cost of providing the infrastructure required. - 2.
-Where necessary and appropriate developer contributions will be secured through legal agreement to: - (a) Secure new or improved services, facilities and infrastructure including, but not limited to, open space, sports, education, transport or utilities. - (b) Support affordable housing provision as set-out in Policy DM23. - (c) Fund long-term monitoring associated with the implementation of Travel Plans (Policy SP10). - (d) Long-term maintenance of new infrastructure, where justified. - 3.
-Developments may be phased to coincide with the funding and delivery of supporting infrastructure.
-Where it is necessary to coordinate development with the delivery of infrastructure improvements, applicants should submit a comprehensive infrastructure strategy to show how the wider site will be brought forward in a coordinated manner. - 4.
+- 1. To ensure that new development is acceptable in planning terms, it will only be permitted where: - (a) Adequate infrastructure to serve the proposed development can be shown to exist, without prejudicing existing users; or - (b) Any shortfall in the capacity of the existing infrastructure can be enhanced to serve the needs of existing users and the proposed development; or - (c) New infrastructure can be provided to meet the additional needs of the proposed development, either as part of the development or through a financial contribution equivalent to the cost of remedying any shortfall. - 2.
+Where necessary and appropriate, fair and proportionate developer contributions will be secured through legal agreement to: - (a) Secure new or improved services, facilities, open space or infrastructure provision; - (b) Support affordable housing provision as set-out in Policy DM23; - (c) Deliver Biodiversity Net Gain and ensure sufficient funding for long-term management and monitoring (Policy DM04); and or - (d) Fund long-term monitoring associated with the implementation of Travel Plans (Policy SP10). - 3.
 It is the responsibility of the applicant to justify the need for any review of viability at the application stage.
 Claims will be verified using an open book financial appraisal by an independent third party, prior to the submission of a planning application.
-The cost is to be met by the applicant. - 5.
+The cost of this are to be met by the applicant. - 4.
 The charging mechanisms by which developer contributions are achieved will be kept under review.
 If national policy and/or evidence show that economic viability in the borough has improved, the introduction of CIL (or a subsequent charging mechanism), to support wider infrastructure delivery in the area, may be introduced.

-- 4.168 There is an expectation that developers will address any adverse impacts arising from their development.
+- 4.158 There is an expectation that developers will address any adverse impacts arising from their development.
 Failure to do so could result in planning permission being refused.
-Developer contributions, the collective term used to describe a range of payments that are used to help make development acceptable in planning terms, include: - planning obligations secured under Section 106 of the Town and Country Planning Act 1990 (as amended), - highway contributions secured under Section 278 of the Highways Act 1980; or - payments secured through the Community Infrastructure Levy (CIL).30 - 4.169 Developer contributions typically include the provision of new physical or social infrastructure, or interventions that help to bring about economic or environmental benefits for the area. - 4.170 Section 106 agreements focus on site specific interventions.
-They must be commensurate with the scale and type of development proposed.
-Anyone with an interest in land may enter into a planning obligation, which is enforceable by the local planning authority.
+Developer contributions, the collective term used to describe a range of payments that are used to help make development acceptable in planning terms, include: - planning obligations secured under Section 106 of the Town and Country Planning Act 1990 (as amended), - highway contributions secured under Section 278 of the Highways Act 1980; or - payments secured through the Community Infrastructure Levy (CIL).29